Sign In

 There is no bag or possession limit for northern pike or smallmouth bass at Elkhead Reservoir.

-With the exception of the last day of the tournament, Sunday, June 25, anglers must have their catch of northern pike and smallmouth bass turned into the CPW fish scanning station by 5:00 pm on the day the fish are caught (so the fish can be scanned for PIT tags) to qualify for the daily “most fish caught” prize.
-Fish caught after 5:00 pm must be presented at the CPW fish scanning station before 9:00 am the following morning to be entered into the current day’s prize tally.
+With the exception of the last day of the tournament, Sunday, June 30, anglers must have their catch of northern pike and smallmouth bass turned into the CPW fish scanning station by 5:00 pm on the day the fish are caught (so the fish can be scanned for PIT tags) to qualify for the daily “most fish caught” prize.
+Fish caught after 5:00 pm must be presented at the CPW fish scanning station the following day to be entered into the current day’s prize tally.

 Participants must register, and this can be completed when anglers first present their fish at the CPW fish scanning station located at the Elkhead Reservoir State Park maintenance shop near the Park entrance.
 Youth under 16 can fish without a license.
-For those residents 16-17 and over 64, annual fishing licenses are $10.95.
-For resident anglers 18-64, annual fishing licenses are $39.71.
-Anglers ages 16 and over must possess a valid Colorado fishing license.
 All Colorado Fishing Regulations and Boating Regulations apply.
-It is recommended that anglers purchase their 2023 fishing license in advance of the tournament as licenses are not typically available at the reservoir.
+It is recommended that anglers purchase their 2024 fishing license in advance of the tournament as licenses are not typically available at the reservoir.

-There are 46 campsites available at Elkhead Reservoir State Park ranging from $28 to $36/night.
-Reservations are currently required.
-The daily entry fee for vehicles into the park is $10.00.
+There are 46 campsites available at Elkhead Reservoir State Park.
+Reservations are required.

-For more information regarding the Elkhead Reservoir Fishing Classic, please see the Tournament Rules and Tournament Flyer or call the Yampa River State Park at 970-276-2061.
+For more information regarding the Elkhead Reservoir Fishing Classic, please see the Tournament Rules & Prizes Flyer or call the Yampa River State Park at 970-276-2061.

 Be a partner with Colorado Parks and Wildlife